openpubkey/openpubkey/docs/pktoken.md

 #### COS (Cosigner) Signature

-The Cosigner is a third party who issues this signature if they are able to authenticate the identity.
+The Cosigner is a third party who issues a signature if they are able to authenticate the identity in the ID Token.
 This authentication must be independent of the OpenID Provider's authentication.
 The purpose of the Cosigner is enable OpenPubkey to maintain security even if the OpenID Provider becomes maliciously.

 Cosigning is an optional feature of OpenPubkey and OpenPubkey can be used without a cosigner.
 In such cases there is no COS signature.